 Hodge Unit (Rusk)

 "The Good News Letter reminds me that my real and personal relationship with God the Father, Son, and Holy Spirit is more important than any ministry.
-Being a Christian in prison is more important than talking about it."
+Being a Christian in prison is more important than talking

 Inmate Richard (T.D.C.J.
 Policy: first name only)